NASA-LIS/LISF/CONTRIBUTING.md

 ### After consultation with the LIS team, it has been determined there is an issue that should be fixed
 Only after the LIS team has commented on your "Discussion", if both you and the LIS team agree that there is indeed an "Issue" in the code, please go to the
-["Issues"](https://github.com/NASA-LIS/LISF/issues) tab and open a "New Issue".
+["Issues"](https://github.com/NASA-LIS/LISF/issues) tab and open a "New Issue" using the relevant template.
+If you plan to contribute a fix yourself, assign yourself to the "Issue."

 ### I would like to contribute either a new feature or a bug fix to the LISF repository
 Great!
 We welcome contributions (new features, enhancements, bug fixes, etc.).